FullstackAcademy/firebones/README.md

 I have React, Redux, Sequelize, and Express all just rattling around in here ready to go.

+## I need node >= 6.7.0

+If you don't have it, I'll complain and tell you how to install it.

 ## 1. Make me into something!

 Create a git repo however you want to.
 You can fork me on Github, but you can only do